vanavreddy/Parallel_Compute_Engine/README.md

 python delete_resources.py
 ```

-## Configuration c -> setting up the pipeline on multiple HPC clusters, AWS HPC Cluster and controller on AWS cloud.
+## Configuration c: Multiple HPC cluster where the HPC cluster is in AWS cloud along with the controller running on AWS cloud instance.

 First, create HPC cluster on AWS resources using CloudFormation stack.